Trinitarian or Relational?

 Collective Consciousness

 All people who challenge the status quo are made to suffer by those who uphold it.
-Jesus challenged it and was persecuted by the rulers of his day.
-Jesus knows they will kill him.
+Jesus challenged it and was persecuted and killed by the rulers of his day.
 When Jesus shares with disciples his consciousness of this timeless truth, they are confounded.
-However, they ask no further questions to … Continue reading “Collective Consciousness”
+However, they ask no further questions to raise their own consciousness. … Continue reading “Collective Consciousness”

 Service